 Jennifer Bouey

-Dr. Jennifer Bouey is the Chair of the Department of Global Health at Georgetown University's School of Health, where she is a tenured Professor.
-Her academic affiliations also include professorship at the Science, Technology, and International Affairs (STIA) program at Georgetown University's School of Foreign Services and RAND Graduate School of Public Policy.
-As an epidemiologist with systematic training in clinical medicine and quantitative research, she has led many research projects on the social determinants of health, global health equity, and global health security.
-Recently, she has been working on initiatives to foster global health dialogues and to enhance global responses to infectious diseases.
-Her work has been featured in academic journals, including the American Journal of Public Health, Health Affairs, and Emerging Infectious Diseases, and has been widely quoted by the media.
-During the COVID-19 pandemic, Dr. Bouey has testified before several U.S. Congressional committees on global pandemic response systems.
-Her research and publications have been funded by multiple philanthropic endowments, the National Institute of Health, and HRSA/HHS.
+As an epidemiologist with systematic training in clinical medicine, she has led many research projects on the social determinants of health, global health security and diplomacy, with a growing focus on China's health system, biotechnology development, demographic policy, and global health engagement.
+Recently, she has been leading fieldwork and Track II dialogue initiatives on U.S.-China biotechnology and AI governance, co-chairing international global health education partnerships, and advancing multinational pandemic-preparedness simulation exercises.
+Her work has been featured in academic journals, including the American Journal of Public Health, Health Affairs, Social Science & Medicine, Vaccine, and Emerging Infectious Diseases, and has been widely quoted by media, including NPR, the New York Times, Nature, and Bloomberg TV.
+During the COVID-19 pandemic, Dr. Bouey testified before several U.S. Congressional committees on global pandemic response systems.
+Her research and publications have been funded by multiple philanthropic endowments, the National Institutes of Health, and HRSA/HHS.
 Dr. Bouey has also consulted for the World Bank Group, UNAIDS, the Clinton HIV/AIDS Initiative, the Hong Kong Government AIDS Fund, and other international organizations.

 Academic Appointment(s)